Summary ꙳ Objectives

 Citizen science (CS) is scientific research conducted, in whole or in part by non-nonprofessional scientists.
 Citizen science may be performed by individuals, teams, or networks of volunteers.
 Citizen scientists often partner with professional scientists to achieve common goals.
 Large volunteer networks often allow scientists to accomplish tasks that would be too expensive or time-consuming to accomplish through other means.

 Why Join?
-Because it's fun, it fuels curiosity and outdoors experiences, it's community-driven, it helps tremendously the scientific community, so that in return we can do better at preserving the fabric of Life that Biodiversity is.
+Because it's fun, it fuels curiosity and outdoor experiences, it's community-driven, and it helps tremendously the scientific community so that in return we can do better at preserving the fabric of Life that Biodiversity is.